Motions Practice Transformed: What the Proposed Civil Justice Reform in Ontario Means for Litigants

 These changes will significantly affect how litigation is managed (detailed here).
 In-house counsel in businesses regularly involved in Ontario should consider the following consequences:

 1. Adherence to Timelines: Cases can no longer be dragged out (deliberately or otherwise) by motions on issues that do not resolve the claim’s merits.
-In-house counsel on both plaintiffs and defendants must be ready to proceed according to the proposed Rules’ timelines.
+In-house counsel to both plaintiffs and defendants must be ready to proceed according to the proposed Rules’ timelines.

 3. Quicker Direction Required from Business: In-house counsel should prepare their internal client(s) to provide instructions more quickly due to the shorter timelines imposed by the proposed Rules.